chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 Quick validation is done in interactive time so that the submitter can quickly catch easy mistakes.
 Successfully sanity checking does not update any database records to show successful validation.
 That can only be completed after the long-form validation.

 - Matrix files is one of the accepted types: `{.loom or .h5ad or Seurat object}`
-- If the project needs attestation, make sure an attestation file has been submitted.
+- If the collection needs attestation, make sure an attestation file has been submitted.

 #### Lambda Validation